 How to Turn Your Church Calendar into a Communication Strategy

-A church calendar becomes a communication strategy when it shifts from listing events to telling a story—helping your team connect what’s happening with why it matters.
+A church calendar becomes a communication strategy when it shifts from listing events to telling a story—helping your team connect what's happening with why it matters.
 By mapping messages to ministry goals and seasons, your calendar stops being a date tracker and starts driving clarity, consistency, and engagement.
+Learn why your church needs a communications calendar and how to build a comprehensive strategy.

 Why the Calendar Matters for Church Communication